“I figure if I keep my spirit in shape, the bones will take care of themselves.” ~ Rita Moreno

 • Corticosteroids

-If you’ve undergone or are currently receiving any of these treatments, your doctor likely told you about their impact on increasing risk for fractures, compromising bone mineral density, and osteoporosis.
+If you’ve undergone or currently are receiving any of these treatments, your doctor likely told you about their impact on increasing risk for fractures, compromising bone mineral density, and osteoporosis.

 If she/he hasn’t, print this post out and at your next visit use it to initiate a discussion on bone health.